daormar/debasher/doc/design_doc_resident.md

 node's log together, kept in memory so that checking it costs nothing.
-It is a safety net, not the normal way old history goes away, which is pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread, and should never trip in ordinary operation, since it would mean that no epoch has closed in a long time, which the periodic snapshots described in "`FBPProcess` class" are there to prevent.
+It is a safety net, not the normal way old history goes away, which is pruning: exceeding it raises in the reader thread, before anything is written, like any other death of a thread.
+Reaching it means that no epoch has closed in a long time, so it does not trip while something triggers rounds regularly; since a node does not start rounds on its own, a program in which nothing does reaches it (see "Periodic snapshots from a node's own timer" in Future work).

 ## `CLOSE` and closed ports